KQM-git/TCL/docs/evidence/characters/anemo/faruzan.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/faruzan-a4-flatdamage)

 **Finding:**
-Faruzan's A4 operates as what is currently named FlatDamage in the KQM TCL damage formula.
+Faruzan's A4 operates as what is currently named AdditiveBaseDMGBonus in the KQM TCL damage formula.

 **Evidence:**
 [YouTube](https://youtu.be/jRovofgcGJc)